-Why do many gay, lesbian or bi people work with an LGBT counseling professional when it is time to get help?
+Why do many gay, lesbian or bi people work with an LGBTQ counseling professional when it is time to get help?
 Regrettably, not all therapists work comfortably with gay clients.
 And they may not be familiar with the details of life for gay people.
-As a result it may be easier to talk to an LGBT counselor.
+As a result it may be easier to talk to an LGBTQ counselor.

-Much the same as other people, LGBT people experience anxiety, depression or relationship problems.
-And LGBT people can confront special life stressors.
+Much the same as other people, LGBTQ people experience anxiety, depression or relationship problems.
+And LGBTQ people can confront special life stressors.
 Family, dating and relationships.
 Sexuality.
 Drug and alcohol use.
 And work/life balance.
 Any of these can be particular challenges for gay people.
-As a result, LGBT people more often stressed with issues of anxiety, loneliness or social isolation.
+As a result, LGBTQ people more often stressed with issues of anxiety, loneliness or social isolation.

-Most of all, LGBT clients know I understand and support them.
+Most of all, LGBTQ clients know I understand and support them.

 I work with all kinds of people.
 Gay, lesbian or bi people make up more than half of my clients.
 I counsel both individuals and couples.
 And I do premarital counseling.